Madhe Sahaba Agitation: Madhe Sahaba Agitation of 1930s

-In April 1938, when the Chehlum procession passed in front of the newly built Madrassah Darul Mubalaghin, bricks were thrown on it from rooftop, as a result ten Shias got killed and dozens were injured.
-Because of modern press and faster communication, the conflict soon spread to other cities.
-Already in 1940, a bomb was thrown on a procession in Delhi.
+In April 1938, when the Chehlum procession passed in front of the newly built Madrasa Dar-ul-Mubalaghin, bricks were thrown at it from the rooftop, resulting in the deaths of ten Shias and injuries to dozens of others.
+With the rise of the modern press and faster communication, the conflict quickly spread to other cities.
+By 1940, tensions had escalated further, and a bomb was thrown at a procession in Delhi.
 J. N. Hollister reports on the security situation during Muharram in 1940:

 "Conflicts between Sunnis and Shias at Muharram are not infrequent.
 Processions in the cities are accompanied by police along fixed lines of March.
 The following quotations from a single newspaper are not usual.
 They indicate what might happen if government did not keep the situation under control:

 'adequate measures avert incidents', 'Muharram passed off peacefully', 'All shops remained closed in... in order to avoid incidents', 'Several women offered satyagraha in front of the final procession... about twenty miles from Allahabad.
 They object to the passing of the procession through their fields', 'the police took great precautions to prevent a breach of the peace', 'as a sequel to the cane charge by the police on a Mehndi procession the Moslems... did not celebrate the Muharram today.
 No ta’zia processions were taken out...
 Business was transacted as usual in the Hindu localities', 'Bomb thrown on procession'.

 Not all of these disturbances spring from sectarian differences, but those differences actuate many fracases.
 Birdwood says that, in Bombay, where the first four days of Muharram are likely to be devoted to visiting each other's tabut khanas, women and children as well as men are admitted, and members of other communities – only the Sunnies are denied 'simply as a police precaution'".

 Justice Munir writes in his report: